 Featuring Sharmarke Dubow, City Councillor, Victoria, BC; Druh Farrell, Councillor, Ward 7, Calgary, AB; Émilie Thuillier, Mairesse, Ahunstic-Cartierville, Montréal, QC; and Kristyn Wong-Tam, City Councillor, Ward 13, Toronto, ON.

-Cities in the Time of COVID-19: What are city councillors seeing at the local level?
+What are city councillors seeing at the local level?

 A roundup of the most compelling ideas, themes and quotes from this candid conversation

 1. Strengthening democracy at City Hall

 Cities have suffered decades of underfunding and cuts, and now in a time of crisis, existing problems are magnified.
 As such, we need to democratize the economy and include the public in the municipal-budgeting process.
 “We all recognize that the budget is the apex of every single policy tool,” said Toronto City Councillor Kristyn Wong-Tam.
 Greater public participation in the budgeting process engages residents on municipal issues and holds higher-level governments accountable in their allocation of funding.

 The crisis is an “arc.”
 In the beginning, there was tremendous cooperation and participation.
 Now, as municipalities reach the middle of the arc, people are exhausted, disillusioned, and questioning the efficacy of unprecedented public-health measures.
 The arc of the crisis has also highlighted differences in privilege, as “some want to have a haircut, and others cannot afford food,” noted Calgary City Councillor Druh Farrell.
 As well, there is a growing tension between those who want to return to normal, and those who recognize that the “old normal” is not good enough.